legal and privacy

 How can I change my marketing preferences?

-Last updated: 21/03/2023
+Last updated: 09/07/2024

-There are a few ways you can change your marketing preferences with felix;
+You can change your marketing preferences by:

 - Tapping 'Unsubscribe' at the bottom of a felix marketing email or replying 'STOP' to a marketing SMS